apoorvb/LSTMvsGRU/README.md

 2 Versions of these models were used.
 Difference between models is the output ldimension of the embedding layer.
-It is usually suggested that the range of values for this layer should be between 100-300, that is why i took 2 values, <100 and >100. imdb Dataset that comes along with keras was used.
+It is usually suggested that the range of values for this layer should be between 100-300, that is why i took 2 values, <100 and >100. output_dim gives the length of embedding vector in the vector space.
+It is an hyper parameter. imdb Dataset that comes along with keras was used.